 We provide counseling service for couples who are having difficulties or considering divorce or separation.
 We also work with those who are considering marriage or partnership and wish to learn more about each other in a safe and confidential setting.

-Working with a therapist, couples are able to explore how their individual backgrounds, beliefs, thoughts, and behaviors that can influence their relationship in both positive and negative ways.
+In therapy, couples are able to explore how their individual backgrounds, beliefs, thoughts, and behaviors influence their relationship in both positive and negative ways.
 We will assist the couple in addressing any immediate problems, as well as offer strategies for protecting and enhancing the long-term health and happiness of their relationship.
 By learning how to communicate your feelings, and understanding exactly how your behavioral dynamics inform your habitual responses to each other, you can deepen and strengthen your connection from a more open, compassionate and non defensive place.

 Common issues for treatment with couples often include communication and co-dependency issues, intimacy and sexual issues, betrayal and infidelity, money, power differentials and career changes, parenting conflicts, premarital counseling, fertility, pregnancy and post -partum, separation and divorce, complex trauma, conflicts with relatives and extended family, mental and physical health issues, and caretaking fatigue.